The Morning the Red Rocks Swallow You Whole: A Sedona Story

 4:47 AM — The Trailhead

-I turned on my headlamp and started walking.
+Switch on your headlamp and start walking.

 5:15 AM — The Scramble

-Then I kept climbing.
+Then keep climbing.

 5:48 AM — The Saddle

 The saddle of Cathedral Rock is a notch between two spires.
-You sit on smooth sandstone and the world opens in every direction — Sedona's valley below, the red formations of Bell Rock and Courthouse Butte to the south, and the dark line of the Mogollon Rim to the north.
+You sit on smooth sandstone and the world opens in every direction — Sedona's valley below, the red formations of Bell Rock and Courthouse Butte to the south, the dark line of the Mogollon Rim to the north.

 6:04 AM — The Light